Issue 7 - Where does it all come from?

 5 minutes to read

 Welcome to Issue 7 of the 11ty Bundle.
-11ty, aka Eleventy, is a static site generator that is designed to be simple, flexible, and highly customizable.
+11ty, aka Eleventy, is a "simpler static site generator" that is designed to be simple, flexible, and highly customizable.
 It is built on Node.js and allows developers to create websites by transforming templates and data into static HTML files.
-It supports multiple templating languages, including HTML, Markdown, Nunjucks, Liquid, and more, which gives developers the freedom to choose the languages they are most comfortable with or that best suit their project's needs.
+It supports multiple template languages, giving developers the freedom to choose the languages that best suit the needs of their project.

 TL;DR With no new releases, just a few blog posts, and a handful of sites, I took the opportunity to dive into the process of gathering content for this site.
 If that's not of interest, feel free to skip ahead to the posts and sites.